Artajona

 Recommended restaurants

 Our first recommendation is Asador El Cerco, with simple but tasty typical Navarrese dishes and specialized in grilled meat.
-It is also located in Artajona Restaurante Kutximangi, with both pintxos (“small tapas”) and bocatas (“sandwiches”) as a daily menu with typical Navarrese dishes.
+Also located in Artajona is the Restaurante Kutximangi, with both pintxos (“small tapas”) and bocatas (“sandwiches”) as well as a daily menu with typical Navarrese dishes.

 Gallery